We have provided answers to the most frequently asked questions (FAQ) new members have.

 - You must pay any applicable co-payment for a specialist visit when you go for your second opinion.
 Be sure to pay it before you leave the specialist’s office.

-A Care Manager is your dedicated go-to-person, committed to helping you stay healthy.
-They coordinate your care and arrange your medical visits, as well as transportation, to get you there.
-They serve as the point person between you, and your doctors, and other healthcare professionals to develop your care plan and ensure you receive the services you need, allowing you to remain safely at home.
+A Care Manager is your dedicated go-to person, committed to helping you stay healthy.
+They will be there to support and guide you by coordinating your care and arranging your medical visits, as well as transportation, to get you there.
+They serve as the point person between you, your doctors, and other healthcare professionals to develop your care plan and ensure you receive the services you need, allowing you to remain safely at home.

 No. As an Elderplan member, you already have this coverage, so there’s no need to sign up for a separate Medicare Prescription Drug Plan.
 That’s because Elderplan is a Medicare Advantage Part D (MA-PD) plan, which includes the Medicare Prescription Drug Plan.
 That means we contract with Medicare to provide both comprehensive health care coverage and affordable prescription coverage in one easy plan.
 So you get all the great benefits of Original Medicare plus a lot more!
 In fact, you enjoy some of the most generous prescription drug benefits in Greater Metropolitan New York.
 So don’t listen to others who say you need a separate prescription drug plan.
 You’re covered!